writer-jill/druid/docs/tutorials/tutorial-sql-query-view.md

 ## Run aggregate queries

+[Aggregate functions](../querying/sql-aggregations.md) allow you to perform a calculation on a set of values and return a single value.

-In this section you run some aggregate queries and perform some operations on the query results.
+In this section you run some queries using aggregate functions and perform some operations on the results, using shortcut features designed to help you build your query.

 1. Open a new query tab.